ktvoelker/perl5-dep-graph/README.markdown

 Perl 5 Module Dependency Grapher
 ================================

-This tool will generate a dependency graph of your Perl modules.
+This tool will generate a dependency graph of your Perl modules in Graphviz format.

-I run it like this (in the directory containing the modules):
+Required command-line flags:

-    ./deps -p BaseName -d . > out.dot
+* `-d`: the directory containing the module files

-Note that `BaseName` is the common first component of all your module names.
+Optional command-line flags:

-I will write more documentation on the supported options eventually.
-For now, take a look at the comments near the top of the program.
+* `-o`: the name of the output file (default to standard output)

-The output can be turned by Graphviz into an image:
+* `-p`: a prefix which a module's name must have for it to be included

-    dot -T png -o out.png out.dot
+* `-x`: the name of a file containing a list of names of modules to exclude, one per line

 Leaf nodes have rectangular outlines, while other nodes have elliptical outlines.
 This is the result of the original purpose of this tool: planning a port of a